 The term stakeholder is derived from the two words stake and holder.
-The word stake means claim or share, holder means owner or proprietor.
-A stakeholder therefore has an interest in the activities of a company because its stake is at stake.
+The word stake means entitlement or share, holder means owner or proprietor.
+Stakeholders are therefore also referred to as interest groups or participants who have an interest in the activities of a company because their input is at stake.

 - employees and customers,

 - suppliers and partners,